DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

   <img class="page-cover-image" title="Dynamic DevOps Roadmap Modules" alt="Dynamic DevOps Roadmap Modules" border="0" src="/img/projects/hivebox-devops-end-to-end-project.png" />
 </p>

-Almost everyone loves honey, and we at [DevOps Hive](https://devopshive.net/) love it too and appreciate the role that bees play for the planet!
-Because [bees are essential to people and planet](https://www.unep.org/news-and-stories/story/why-bees-are-essential-people-and-planet).
-For that reason, in this roadmap our main hands-on project will be for the bees!
+Almost everyone loves honey, and we at [DevOps Hive](https://devopshive.net/) love it too and appreciate bees' role for the planet!
+Because [bees are essential to people and the planet](https://www.unep.org/news-and-stories/story/why-bees-are-essential-people-and-planet).
+For that reason, our main hands-on project will be for the bees in this roadmap!

-In this DevOps end-to-end hands-on project we will utilize the technology and open source software to build an API to track the environmental sensor data from [openSenseMap](https://opensensemap.org/), a platform for open sensor data in which everyone can participate.
+In this DevOps end-to-end hands-on project, we will utilize the technology and open-source software to build an API to track the environmental sensor data from [openSenseMap](https://opensensemap.org/), a platform for open sensor data in which everyone can participate.

-In this project you will cover many topics like:
+In this project, you will cover many topics:

 - Software Production.
 - Agile Planning.